Basic CARE OF THE Intact PENIS

 If it's so easy why is there so much information on proper "intact care"?

-Unfortunately, the majority of American doctors are still using outdated medical advice and are uneducated on normal, whole penis anatomy and are prone to giving misinformation that can actually harm your child.
-Forced retraction is the cause of almost all problems seen with intact children.
+Unfortunately, many, many American doctors are still using outdated medical advice, and are uneducated on normal, whole penis anatomy.
+Such healthcare providers may offer misinformation that actually can harm your child.
+Forced retraction (pulling back) of a child’s foreskin by well-meaning adults is the cause of most foreskin-related issues.

 Proper care for an intact (not circumcised) child:

-• Never push a child's foreskin back to "clean” under it for any reason, not even "a little.”
+Never pull a child's foreskin back to "clean” under it for any reason, not even "a little.”
 This is called forced retraction.

-This is a super helpful article written by Angela Saltalamacchia, BSN RN, Your Whole Baby Advisory Board Member…
+Helpful article for parents who want to know more about what constitutes forced retraction, written by Angela Saltalamacchia, BSN RN, Your Whole Baby Advisory Board Member…

 Bathing